 Remember that Warranty Claims is a part of the Sales and Marketing cost center.

-The same Continuous Improvement initiatives that reduces your scrap cost and retesting will also reduce factory escapes.
-Warranties can often be expensive, it is not only the units themselves that drives the cost.
+The same Continuous Improvement initiatives that reduce your scrap cost and retesting will also reduce factory escapes.
+Warranties can often be expensive.
+It is not only the units themselves that drive the cost.
 Shipments and RMA tickets must be handled, at times manufacturing itself must perform RMA analysis to document what was wrong.
-Sometimes you even loose a customer who was not happy with how things played out, that again impacts Revenue.
+Sometimes you even lose a customer who was not happy with how things played out, which again impacts Revenue.

 If you compare the framework for Manufacturing Intelligence that we advocate through WATS to traditional Statistical Process Control, the theoretical impact of the latter is in reality only aimed at this cost center.
+To stop defect units from leaving the factory.
 You can read this article explaining why Statistical Process Control is not suitable for monitoring electronics manufacturing.

 Research & Development and Administrative Costs

 This is a big cost center for many, with many different costs.
 Manufacturing support is one of the activities taking place here.
-This might be during NPI, or debugging problems happening during normal operations.
-It is not uncommon that R&D or Industrialization staff must travel to the factory to take part on these fault-finding projects.
+This might be during New Product Introduction, or debugging problems happening during normal operations.
+It is common that R&D or Industrialization staff must travel to the factory to take part in these fault-finding projects.
 Often at different countries or continents than they normally work and live.
 Needless to say, these overhead costs can be significant.